-Beresfield local centre is one of the first centres to be renewed in 2018 as part of Newcastle City Council’s local and neighbourhood centres program.
+Beresfield local centre was one of the first centres to be renewed in 2018/19 as part of our local and neighbourhood centres program.
 A community celebration was held to mark the completion of the revitalisation works for Beresfield local centre on 20 September 2019.

 - A 40km/h zone and associated traffic calming devices to reduce speed and increase safety